nirmalkc/bootstrap-sass-starter-theme/README.md

 3. Open command prompt and go to the cloned folder and run `setup.bat` file, this will install all the required packages to your project.

 4. Run `grunt`.
 This create a new folder called `app` and initialize all project files into this folder.
+	> The folder `app` will contain all the deliverables of your project.